telekom/gateway-kong-fork/ENI-README.md

 Release branches should not require updates from remote.\
 Eni-master can be updated via merge from master.
 This way we keep changes from us included and simultaneously updated.

+**NOTE:** There are a lot of merge conflicts coming from 2.8.1 onwards master.
+This means we need to reapply our changes on eni-master in a later stage.

-## [Not verified] How to built hotfixes?
+## How to built hotfixes?
 There are two reasons to create a hotfix:
 1. If we have a bug in our code, we simply release e.g. eni-2.8.1.x version.
 Even if we break semver. \
-2. Bugfix-release from Kong: we simply create an eni-2.8.x version branch and add our changes to it.
+2. Bugfix-release from Kong: we simply create an eni-2.8.x version branch form eni-2.8.1 as source.
+Merge new changes into the new branch.